Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Continuous Burgers vector measurement from observable distortion

 In a crystal, the reference lattice configuration is known from the atomic positions in the unit cell and lattice constants.
 Thus, even though displacements are needed to calculate the Burgers vector (Eqn.~\ref{burgers}), the Burgers vector in a crystal can be calculated using only the final distortions that are assumed to reflect the difference between the ``known" initial and final deformed structural configurations.
 This procedure has been used to find dislocations in crystals in both imaging and diffraction experiments using electrons and x-ray scattering \cite{HYTCH1998131,wheeler,cloete}.
 For a glass, the reference configuration is not known, which invites the question, is it possible to calculate the Burgers vector and quadrupolar strain for a glass without explicitly knowing the displacements?
 In geomechanics, strain from deformation events is inferred from the distribution of apparently randomly placed inclusions in a rock using the well-known Fry method to plot out the strain ellipse \cite{FRY197989}.
 Here, we test whether the same strategy can be employed for a glass.

-In Figure~\ref{fig4} (A) we take a slice of our glass model, and introduce particle displacements that correspond to an ideal quadrupolar distortion field \cite{C7SM02510F}, namely:
+In Figure~\ref{fig5} (A) we take a slice of our glass model, and introduce particle displacements that correspond to an ideal quadrupolar distortion field \cite{C7SM02510F}, namely:

 where $u_{r}$ is the radial component of the displacement and $u_{\phi}$ is the azimuthal component.
-The quadrupolar displacement field is clearly seen in the mapped displacement vectors but there are also clear changes in the local particle distribution in the configuration ``after" the localized deformation has been introduced.
-If we calculate the Burgers vector and quadrupolar strain field from the displacements explicitly (Figure~\ref{fig4} (B) and Extended data Figure~\ref{sfig4} (B)) we uncover the magnitude and direction of the defect.
-If we fit the distribution of particle positions around each particle with a distortion tensor (see Section~\ref{sec6} Methods) from the configuration ``after" deformation, the localized quadrupolar event is still visible in the calculated Burgers vector and quadrupolar fields (Figure~\ref{fig4} (C) and Extended data Figure~\ref{sfig4} (C), respectively).
+The quadrupolar displacement field is clearly seen in the mapped displacement vectors but there are also clear changes in the local particle distribution in the configuration ``after" the localized deformation has been introduced (Figure~\ref{fig6} (A).
+If we calculate the Burgers vector and quadrupolar strain field from the displacements explicitly (Figure~\ref{fig6} (B) and Supplementary Material Figure~S.2 (B)) we uncover the magnitude and direction of the defect.
+If we fit the distribution of particle positions around each particle with a distortion tensor (see Supplementary Material Figure~S.4) from the configuration ``after" deformation, the localized quadrupolar event is still visible in the calculated Burgers vector and quadrupolar fields (Figure~\ref{fig6} (C) and Supplementary Material Figure~S.2 (C), respectively).
 But, it is of the same magnitude as the local distortions that pre-exist in the glass' configuration and form during solidification.
 This observation explains why the ideal quadrupolar Eshelby distortion may not be obvious in post-deformation particle-level strain fields of a glass \cite{doi:10.1126/sciadv.abn0681}.
 When averaging the strain over larger volumes and more extensive length scales (\textit{e.g.}, over many hundreds of local events) strain fields with quadrupolar symmetry clearly emerge due to the strong directionality of the strain fields and tendency for quadrupoles to align \cite{Wilde,pekin2019direct}.